NuperSu/word_length_calculator/README.md

-Here's a `README.md` file that summarizes and documents your plugin project, providing details on how to build, run, and use it.

----

-### README.md

 # Word Length Calculator Plugin for PyCharm

 The **Word Length Calculator** is a simple plugin for PyCharm that calculates and displays the